Kim, Kourtney Kardashian Take Kids Out For Lunch–Kim Showing Signs Of Stress?

 Kourtney Kardashian looked stylish during the outing as well.
 On of the cutest aspects of her attire?
 The matching shoes that she and Penelope wore.
 Besides the shoes, Kourtney donned an all-black outfit, complete with a leather jacket, pants and bag, as well as a black ball-cap.
 Kourtney’s red and black Louis Vuitton bag is, according to the Concord Register, valued at $1,910 and looked very classy with her sleek black outfit.

 Kim, meanwhile, opted for black as well.
-In addition to tracksuit pants and sneakers, Kim wore a black top a puffy coat.
+In addition to tracksuit pants and sneakers, Kim wore a black top and a puffy coat.
 Both sisters stayed shaded behind large black sunglasses.

 Kanye West, Kim’s husband, came along with the two sisters on the outing, but seemed a bit distant.
 While leaving Something’s Fishy, Kanye walked behind Kourtney, Kim and the kids, looking behind him while walking out.
 The famous rapper wore tracksuit pants with a grey pull-over.